-We will provide 20-week settlement run data from the Market Operator for the relevant ESS and PDRS periods to help you to determine your market acquisitions.
-You should use the net energy data for the purpose of reporting your market acquisitions.
+We will provide 20-week settlement run data from the Market Operator for the relevant ESS and PDRS periods to help you to determine your market purchases.

 Purchases from the Market Operator

 Electricity purchases from the Market Operator that must be reported as a liable acquisition are defined by clause 10(1) of Schedule 4A to the Act for the ESS and clause 90(1) of Schedule 4A to the Act for the PDRS.